gmagnotta/workshops/README.md

+# Workshops

-# This repo contains usefult resources to conduct customer workshops
+## This repo contains useful resources to conduct customer workshops